 Marta was born on November 1, 1942 in the beautiful city Ceske Budejovice in southern Bohemia.
 When she was nine years old the family moved to the city of Podebrady.
 She started playing piano when she was 11 years old.
 Surprisingly the piano lessons were not the best thing she knew.
 She preferred sport as for instance riding horse.
 She did not dream of becoming super star she wanted to be physician.
 Marta's father was cardiolog.
 But her faith was music and at the end of 1950s Marta got her first musical work at the bar "Florentina" in Karlsbad (Karlovy Vary).
 In 1961 Marta won the song contest "We are looking for new talents" in Prague and it was a real start of her career.

-Marta worked at the theatre "Alfa" in Plzen when she received an invitation to Prague theatre "Rokoko".
+Marta stayed at "Alfa" until September 1964 when she received an invitation to Prague theatre "Rokoko".
 Marta became the star of the show immediately.
 She took over after famous by that time singer Eva Pilarova who decided to leave Plzen.
 In 1964 Helena Vondrackova joined the theatre team after winning the talent competition.

 The first studio recording - the song "Mne se libi" (I like it) took place in Prague on September 25, 1963.
 Marta was still working in Plzen and that day she took train to the capital of Czechoslovakia to the studio in Strahov.
 The song was quite "old" as Marta had performed it already in the theatre in Pardubice some years before.